 Behind the prayer hall you will find the Asakusa Jinja Sanctuary from 1649.
 This building is dedicated to the two brothers who found the golden Kannon.
 Also the Nitenmon gate dates back to 1618.
 It was the original entrance to the Sensoji Temple.
 Today, the Kaminarimon gate is considered to be the real entrance to the complex.

 Festival: Every year on the third weekend of May the Sanja Matsuri Festival is held at the Sensoji Temple to honour the brothers Hinokuma.
 A lot of people will visit this place.
 Keep that in mind!

-3. A miracle happened at the Sensoji Temple…
+3. Did you know a miracle happened at the Sensoji Temple?

 Konosuke Matshushita (1894-1989) was around 50 years old when doctors told him he didn’t have long to live.
 He decided to go to the Sensoji Temple to pray and hope for a miracle.
 And indeed, Matshushita recovered from his incurable illness.
 In return he donated the Kaminarimon gate to the Sensoji Temple.

 The most striking part of this gate is the lantern.
 It is no less than 4 meters high and weighs more than 500 kilos.
 When you take a close look at it, you’ll see the lantern has the name Matshushita on it.
 Every ten years the heavy red object is replaced by the company Panasonic.